AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

 1. User requests to clear all companies.
 2. Cerebro ask to confirm the action.
 3. User confirms.
-4. Cerebro clears all companies and shows a success message.
+4. Cerebro removes all companies.

    Use case ends.